Andrew-Jones657/andrew-jones657.github.io/tutorials/KYLidarImagery.md

 <p> For "Cell Assignment" use "Nearest" and for "Void Fill Method" use "Linear".
 These parameters will help preserve the edges of buildings, structures, and trees.  </p> <br>

-<p> Under "Output Data Type", the options are "Floating" or "Integer".
-For the purposes of this tutorial, either option can be selected, though it ultimately depends on what you want to do with the raster data.
-Table 5 below presents a summary of the differences. </p>
+<p> Under "Output Data Type," the options "Floating" or "Integer" are available.
+For the purposes of this tutorial, either option can be selected, though the choice ultimately depends on the intended use of the raster data.
+A summary of the differences is presented in Table 5 below. </p> <br>

 <table title="Floating and Integer Valued Rasters"> <caption> Table 5.
 Floating and Integer Valued Rasters </caption>
 <thead>